sensu/sensu-go-plugin/README.md

 ## Overview

+If you're writing or updating a plugin's README, review the Sensu Community [plugin README style guide](https://github.com/sensu-plugins/community/blob/master/PLUGIN_STYLEGUIDE.md) for content suggestions and guidance.

 TODO: Write an overview of the plugin's functionality.

 ## Configuration